-Basically, the HTML tags inform browsers how to show the data.
+The HTML tags inform browsers how to show the data.
 Like, if you use <h1>How to make Pizza</h1>, then your browser will show “How to make Pizza” as the heading/title of your page.
-But the search engine does not have any idea about what the page actually contains?
+However, the search engine does not know what the page contains.
 So, it is difficult for search engines to show the page for the relevant search query.
-But if you mark the title of this page as a recipe for Pizza making by using schema markup, search engines would show up your page for a relevant query.
+But if you mark the title of this page as a recipe for pizza making by using schema markup, search engines will show up on your page for a relevant query.

 Create the Code: –